Flow Agentic Accounting

 Not all AI accounting tools are built for the same job.
 Choosing the wrong category is the most common evaluation mistake finance teams make.
 Here's how the market breaks down:

-Full-stack AI ERP: Platforms that replace the accounting ledger entirely and include FP&A in a single system — designed for businesses that need accounting, consolidation, and planning in one place.
+1. Full-stack AI ERP: Platforms that replace the accounting ledger entirely and include FP&A in a single system.
+These are designed for businesses that need accounting, consolidation, and planning in one place.

-AP/AR automation tools: Point solutions that automate invoice processing, approvals, and payments — they sit on top of your existing accounting system rather than replacing it.
+2. AP/AR automation tools: Point solutions that automate invoice processing, approvals, and payments.
+These sit on top of your existing accounting system rather than replacing it.

-AI bookkeeping platforms: Tools that automate transaction categorization and reconciliation for single-entity businesses — strong for clean books, not built for multi-entity complexity.
+3. AI bookkeeping platforms: Tools that automate transaction categorization and reconciliation for single-entity businesses.
+These are strong for clean books, not built for multi-entity complexity.

-Audit and anomaly detection tools: Platforms that use AI to flag errors, test controls, and support audit workflows — valuable for compliance, not a replacement for core accounting infrastructure.
+4. Audit and anomaly detection tools: Platforms that use AI to flag errors, test controls, and support audit workflows.
+These are valuable for compliance, not a replacement for core accounting infrastructure.

 What's the difference between AI-native and AI-enhanced accounting software?